herambchaudhari4121/Hactoberfest-2024/README.md

 # Hactoberfest 2021

 ![logo](Images/Hactoberfest.png?raw=true "logo")
-#### Hacktoberfest encourages participation in the open source community, which grows bigger every year.
+#### Hacktoberfest encourages to participation in the open source community, which grows bigger every year.
 Complete the 2021 challenge and earn a limited edition T-shirt.

 ### How to participate?
 - Star this repository